zoevanhavre/Zmix/README.md

-# Zmix
+# Zmix (BETA)
 ##R package for overfitting Bayesian mixture models with an unknown number of components.

-###Documentation in progress, please contact me for questions etc
+### Before use: currently updating documentation etc, please contact me for info / questions :)

-HOW TO USE
+The code below is an example of a typical analysis:

 *Install package:*